 The overall limit of 2.500 and 5.000 CZK

-If the total amount of regulation charges covered by the insured person (or his/her legal representative) exceeds 5.000 CZK per a calendar year, the health insurance fund is obliged to pay the insured person (or his/her legal representative) back the exceeding amount no later than 60 days after the end of the calendar quarter in which the limit was exceeded.
+If the total amount of compulsory co-payment for partially covered drugs and medicines paid by the insured person (or his/her legal representative) exceeds 5.000 CZK per calendar year, the health insurance fund is obliged to refund the insured person (or his/her legal representative) the exceeding amount no later than within 60 days after the end of the calendar quarter in which the limit was exceeded.

-The overall limit for children under the age of 18 and for pensioners above the age of 65 is 2.500 CZK per a calendar year.
+For children under the age of 18 and for pensioners above the age of 65 the overall limit is 2.500 CZK per calendar year.

-The health care provider has to issue a document confirming payment of the regulation charge only on request of the insured person (or his/her legal representative).
+The healthcare provider has to issue a receipt confirming the payment of the regulation charge only upon request.